 How to Make This Recipe

-This truly is the best homemade spicy teriyaki sauce recipe EVER!
+This truly is the best spicy teriyaki sauce recipe EVER!
 You’ll never get store-bought again!

 Mince the garlic and ginger.
 Add a small splash of oil to a small saucepan on medium heat.
 Sauté the garlic and ginger until fragrant, being careful not to burn.